ISO/IEC 17025:2017 Explained

 Do I need to take training before implementing ISO 17025?

-What is the difference between accreditation and certification in the context of ISO 17025?
+What is the difference between accreditation and certification?

 Laboratories are accredited (not certified) to ISO/IEC 17025 by an accreditation body.
 The term "accreditation" is used because it confirms technical competence, whereas "certification" is typically used for management system standards like ISO 9001.